-Learn four tools that will help you spot stock market bottoms.
-They will tell you when it is time to start buying stocks again and when conditions are favorable for swing trading stocks on the long side.
+Learn these four tools that will help you spot stock market bottoms.
+They will tell you when it’s time to start buying stocks again after a stock market decline.

-As swing traders, we want to avoid the big downside drops and get back in once there is some confirmation that a new uptrend is starting.
-As investors, we want to know when the drop is finished so we can buy long-term positions at great prices.
+As swing traders, we want to avoid the big downside drops and get back in once there are quality signals that a new uptrend is starting.

 A few notes before we begin: